|

 What Does Tuna Taste Like?
 Raw, Cooked, Canned Read On!

 For as long as I can remember, tuna has been a hit-or-miss among my friends.
 But what does tuna taste like, let’s find out.
-Some people seem to like tuna easily and others have pallets that don’t seem to appreciate it right away.
+Some people seem to like tuna the first time they taste it; others can get accustomed to it over time.

-But, I had heard people saying that the taste depends on the quality of the tuna you buy and also the way you cook it.
+The taste of tuna depends on the quality you buy and also the way it is cooked.
 Tuna is exceptionally healthy, but what does tuna steak taste like?
 What does canned tuna taste like compared to raw tuna?
-Is there a better type for certain situations and needs?
-Are there certain things that can impact the taste of tuna?
-That is what we are going to find out here, so get those cooking utensils ready!
+Is there a better type for specific situations and needs?
+Are there certain things that can impact the flavor of tuna?
+An understanding these find points is what we are going to find out here, so get those cooking utensils ready!

-The unique thing about tuna is that the taste changes with the way you cook it.
+The unique thing about tuna is that the taste changes with the way you prepare it.
 So, a seared fillet of tuna will taste different from a raw sashimi slice of the same fish.
-This is very similar to escargot.
 The taste also varies depending on the fat content of the tuna.
-Answering the question of what ahi tuna taste like, or any other type of tuna for that matter can be difficult.
+Answering the question of what ahi tuna, or any other type of tuna for that matter, tastes like can be difficult.

-If you are going to try it for the first time, I’d suggest you look through this guide and decide for yourself how you want to consume it.
+If you are going to try it for the first time, I’d suggest you look through this guide and decide for yourself how you would like to consume it on your first try.

 What Does Tuna Taste Like?

-The taste of tuna is dependent on the way you cook it.
-But, the majority of the people who have tried raw tuna suggest that it tastes a lot better than raw salmon.
+The taste of tuna is dependent on the way you prepare it.
+But, most people who have tried raw tuna say it tastes milder than raw salmon.

-The texture of the fish is a lot similar to chicken, given how meaty the flesh is.
-Since it’s a carnivore fish, it has a salty taste to it that is a lot more palatable and has a less fishy smell and taste, Understanding how to approach the question of what tuna taste like involves knowing what to expect from the start.
-Do you also want to know what does sushi taste like?
-Many types of tuna are used in sushi so this can be a great way to expand your experiences and food tastes
+The texture of cooked salmon is similar to that of chicken, given how meaty the flesh is.
+Since it’s a carnivore fish, it has a salty taste to it that is a lot more palatable and has a less fishy smell and taste.
+Understanding how to approach the question of what tuna tastes like involves knowing what to expect from the start.
+Check out this sister article if you also want to learn what sushi tastes like.
+(As many types of tuna are used in sushi, this can be a great way to expand your experiences and food tastes.)

-For further ease of understanding the taste, I am going to share about the taste when it’s canned, fresh, and seared.
+To further your understanding of the taste of tuna, let’s look at the taste when it’s canned, fresh, and seared.

 Canned Tuna